 University of Waterloo support statement

-UWaterloo aspires to identify students with financial need and ensure that all eligible students admitted to full-time undergraduate programs have the financial assistance necessary to complete their studies.
+The University of Waterloo aspires to identify students with financial need and ensure that all eligible students admitted to full-time undergraduate programs have the financial assistance necessary to complete their studies.

 What does this mean?

-Financial shortfalls, as defined by OSAP, are determined by calculating OSAP’s allowable costs (tuition, compulsory fees, books, etc.) and subtracting your expected resources (income, OSAP funding, RESP’s, family contributions, etc.).
+Financial shortfalls, as defined by OSAP, are determined by calculating OSAP’s allowable costs (tuition, compulsory fees, books, etc.) and subtracting your expected resources (income, OSAP funding, family contributions, etc.).